Oxsomi/core3/docs/graphics_api.md

 #### PipelineStages

-A pipeline stage is simply a binary id and an EPipelineStage. binaryId points to a valid id of the raytracing pipeline. can be RaygenExt, CallableExt, MissExt, ClosestHitExt, AnyHitExt or IntersectionExt.
+A pipeline stage is simply a binary id and an EPipelineStage. binaryId points to a valid id of the raytracing pipeline, but can be U32_MAX for miss shaders if NoNullMiss isn't set. can be RaygenExt, CallableExt, MissExt, ClosestHitExt, AnyHitExt or IntersectionExt.
 After construction, the pipeline stage contains a "localShaderId" and "groupId".
 These are used to identify miss/raygen and callable shaders and the order they are in is predictable:

 - All hit groups have localId 0->groupCount in the exact order that they were registered and groupId 0 -> groupCount.
 - All miss shaders have localId 0->count(stages, EPipelineStage_MissExt) and groupId of groupCount->groupCount+missShaders.